-William Burke and William Hare were debased Irishmen living in Edinburgh in the first half of the 19th century.
-Businessmen at heart, the pair were willing to exploit any opportunity to make a bit of cash.
-Unfortunately, a key gap in the market in 1820s Edinburgh was a lack of bodies for the Surgeons’ colleges.
+William Burke and William Hare were debased Irishmen living in Edinburgh.
+Scotland in the first half of the 19th century.
+Businessmen at heart, the pair were willing to exploit any opportunity to earn some cash.
+Unfortunately, a key gap in the market in 1820s Edinburgh was a lack of bodies for the surgeons’ colleges.
 The ruthless actions of these two Irishmen cut a bloody swathe which ultimately changed medical law.

-Both Irishmen, Burke and Hare had found themselves in Edinburgh for the work.
-Previously manual labourers (navvies) on the extension of the Union Canal, they met when Burke moved into a boarding house run by Hare’s wife.
-The pair quickly struck up a close friendship.
-At around the same time, the Surgeons’ Colleges in Edinburgh began to run out of fresh cadavers for dissection.
+At around the same time, the surgeons colleges in Edinburgh began to run out of fresh cadavers for dissection.
 Executed criminals were at a premium, and their bodies were swiftly claimed by competing schools.
 Struggling for subjects, surgeons and their assistants looked for ways to remedy the shortage, no questions asked.

 Burke and Hare’s 16 Victims

-Over the course of the year, Burke and Hare would provide Dr Knox with at least 16 other cadavers, including a mother and daughter, and an 18 year old boy.
-They were in the process of moving yet another body when their activities were discovered by a guest, and the police alerted.
-Both were arrested, and news of their activities caused a furore in the press.
+Over the course of the year, Burke and Hare provided Dr Knox of the Royal College of Surgeons with at least 16 other cadavers, including a mother and daughter, and an 18 year old boy.
+They were in the process of moving yet another body when their activities were discovered and the police were alerted.
+The tow men were arrested, and news of their activities caused a furore in the press.

 The Caledonian Mercury published a particularly fiery damnation of Burke.